ostracod/ostracode-old/languageDocumentation/fundamentals.md

 * `valueT` is the type of a value.
 Items with type `valueT` may not be used as variable constraint types.
 * `missingT` is the type of a missing item. `missingT` is a supertype of `undefT` and `nullT`.
 * `factorT` is the type of a factor. `factorT` is a supertype of `interfaceT`, `featureT`, and `bundleT`.
+* `genericT` is the type of an item which may be qualified with one or more arguments.

 Note that evaltime variables can store items with type `typeT` even at runtime.
 This allows applications to manipulate types which are not known during compilation.